sneeuwballen/benchpress/README.md

 $ benchpress run -c the_file.sexp --task glob-all-smtlib-QF_UF -t 30
 ```
 to run mc2 and z3 on the QF_UF problems in the SMTLIB directory.
+The `task` stanza defines a pre-packaged task that can be launched easily
+from the command line or the embedded web server (a bit like a makefile target).

 ### List of stanzas